jrking365/developer-values/code/DO_DONT.md

 ## Do NOT use JSDoc in your code

 This information is redundant with Typescript definitions and are too verbose for most cases since your code should already be self explanatory.

+## Do NOT commit secrets, keys or passwords to the repository.

+If you believe that any has been compromised, get LOUD, notify the team.